 From their early days, the Springfield Museums were referred to as the “people’s college,” reflecting their role in serving the needs of the entire region, not just the intellectual elite.
 Since their founding in 1857, the Museums have been a source of culture, education, and inspiration for the region.
-Located in the heart of downtown Springfield, Massachusetts, the Museums offer access to four (soon to be five) world-class museums and the Dr. Seuss National Memorial Sculpture Garden all under a single admission.
+Located in the heart of downtown Springfield, Massachusetts, the Museums offer access to five world-class museums and the Dr. Seuss National Memorial Sculpture Garden all under a single admission.

 - Springfield Science Museum with live animal exhibitions, dinosaur skeletons, Native American and African artifacts, and the Seymour Planetarium.